excitoon-favorites/apk-manager/README.md

 ### About APK-Manager
 APK-Manager is a series of scripts to make developing Android apps easier.
 Currently, this project is only availible for Windows, but porting over to Bash is something that could easily be done.

+### Downloads
+You can Download the offical build For Windows [Here](https://github.com/jordanbancino/apk-manager/raw/master/Downloads/apk-manager_Windows.zip)
+An Offical build for Unix does not yet exist.